Brihadaranyaka Upanishad: Afterlife

 The text also contains some speculations about the afterlife.
 In one passage, Yajñavalkya is asked what happens to a man who has died and he states that after death "a man turns into something good by good action (karma) and into something bad by bad action."

 The Bṛhadāraṇyaka also describes how the atman leaves the body at death and takes up a new life.
 The text describes the process as follows:As a caterpillar, when it comes to the tip of a blade of grass, reaches out to a new foothold and draws itself onto it, so the self (atman), after it has knocked down this body and rendered it unconscious, reaches out to a new foothold and draws itself onto it.

 Ethics

 The Bṛhadāraṇyaka includes hymns on virtues and ethics.
-In verse 5.2.3, for example, it recommends three virtues: self-restraint (दमः, damah), charity (दानं, daanam), and compassion for all life (दया, daya).
+In verse 5.2.3 it recommends three virtues: self-restraint (दमः, damah), charity (दानं, daanam), and compassion for all life (दया, daya).

-These basic Vedic ethical principles found in the Bṛhadāraṇyaka later developed into the more complex yamas (ethical rules) found various schools of Hinduism.
+These basic Vedic ethical principles found in the Bṛhadāraṇyaka later developed into the more complex yamas (ethical rules) found in various schools of Hinduism.

 Psychology

 The verses in the Bṛhadāraṇyaka contain theories pertaining to psychology and human motivations.
 Verse 1.4.17 describes the desire for progeny as the desire to be born again.
-The Bṛhadāraṇyaka Upaniṣad states a behavioral theory, linking action to nature, suggesting that behavioral habits makes a man:
+The Bṛhadāraṇyaka Upaniṣad states a behavioral theory that links action to one's nature, suggesting that behavioral habits shape a person:

 According as one acts, so does he become.